VioletGiraffe/file-commander/README.md

 ***Building***

-* A compiler with C++ 0x/11 support is required (std::thread, lambda functions)
+* A compiler with C++ 0x/11 support is required (std::thread, lambda functions).
-* Qt 5 required
+* Qt 5.4 or newer required.
 * Mac and Linux: open the project file in Qt Creator and build it.
-* Windows: you can build using Qt Creator or Visual Studio for IDE.
-Visual Studio 2012 or 2013 is required - v110 or v120 toolset (run `qmake -tp vc -r` to generate the solution for Visual Studio).
-I have not tried building it with MinGW, but it should work as long as you enable C++ 11 support.
+* Windows: you can build using either Qt Creator or Visual Studio for IDE.
+At least Visual Studio 2013 is required - v120 toolset or newer.
+Run `qmake -tp vc -r` to generate the solution for Visual Studio.
-* Qt 5 only.
+* I have not tried building with MinGW, but it should work as long as you enable C++ 11 support.